jul/OOP-metrics/docs/source/manhattan.rst

 =================================================
-Some interesting properties og Manhattan geometry
+Some interesting properties of Manhattan geometry
 =================================================

 Manhattan geometry, which is a discrete geometry whose axioms are: